-Backing up, blackberries (tame or wild) spread by once a long stem touches the ground, and gets in contact with the soil it roots and then starts a new plant.
+Backing up, blackberries (tame or wild) spread when a long stem touches the ground and gets in contact with the soil, it roots and then starts a new plant.

 The first thing to do is find where a new plant has started from the old one.
 You will see one of the stems from the old plant touching the ground and then usually a single long stem is coming up from the ground.

 From the old plant clip off the stem close to the ground.
 You should have just the new stem left of the new plant.

 Dig up the new plant left in the ground.
 Be sure to leave a pretty good sized root ball intact.